Insurance

 Cheese can certainly be enjoyed at home, as well as at an event!
 To host a hybrid Cheese tasting night, deliver the goodies to any virtual participants before the event.
 There are companies who deliver pre-made packages or you can pull together a homemade bundle.
 Then stream the event using a video sharing platform.

-History Talk
+History talk

 Could you put on a talk about your church's history in exchange for donations?
 People can listen either in person or via a live-stream, where you the speaker is recorded and broadcast live via a platform such as Zoom or Facebook Live.
 As well as raising funds, this can be an interesting way for your community to learn more about the church.

-Seasonal Quiz
+Seasonal quiz

 Quizzes are a popular way to connect with friends and the community.
 You could host a quiz and give teams the option to take part in your building or compete online via Zoom or Microsoft Teams.
 Ask people to make a small donation to take part.
 Including seasonal rounds like 'Guess the Little Angel baby photos or 'Events of 2021' can add extra fun.
 Having slides that you share with people at home and in person is very useful.